 Can I use C++ Rest SDK on iOS, Linux, Android, or other platforms?

-The API surface of C++ Rest SDK is platform-agnostic, and it had already supported 7 platforms including Linux and iOS.
-Please refer to our documentation
+The API surface of C++ Rest SDK is platform-agnostic, and it had already supports many platforms including iOS and Android.
+Please refer to our

-for the full list of currently supported platforms (The list will be expended in future release).
+for the full list of currently supported platforms.

 You have a JSON library but not an XML library.
 What’s up with that?